Why Mock Trial?

 3. Teamwork

-Mock trial is a team sport and each team member has an essential role: either lawyer or witness.
-Students, along with their attorney coach and teacher coach, spend hours preparing a strategy, practicing their part and learning about the legal system.
+Mock trial is a team activity, and each team member has an essential role: lawyer or witness.
+Student lawyers and witnesses, along with their attorney coach and teacher coach, spend hours preparing a strategy, practicing their trial skills and techniques, and learning about the legal system.
+Each part is an important part of the team and, like all team sports, working together and supporting each other is vital.

 4. Sportsmanship